Mats Näslund: International career

 Näslund is one of Swedish hockey's all-time great players, and as such represented his country at numerous international tournaments.
 As a junior, he represented Sweden at the 1978 and 1979 World Junior Hockey Championship, winning a silver medal in 1978 and a bronze medal the following year.

-Näslund would go on to participate in five World Hockey Championships, winning a bronze in 1979, a silver in 1981 and a gold in 1991, his last appearance at the event.
+Näslund would go on to participate in five World Championships, winning a bronze in 1979, a silver in 1981 and a gold in 1991, his last appearance at the event.
 Because the World Championships occur at the same time as the Stanley Cup playoffs, Näslund was often not available for the event during his best years in Montreal.
 His sole appearance as an active NHL player came in 1983.

 Näslund did get the chance to play for Sweden against the NHL's best players at the 1984, 1987 and 1991 Canada Cup, the forerunner to the World Cup.
 The Swedes lost to Canada in the finals of the 1984 event.
 They reached the semifinal game in both 1987 and 1991, losing to the USSR and Canada respectively.

 Näslund also participated in two Winter Olympics, in 1980 and 1994.
 Sweden won the bronze medal in 1980 and the gold medal in 1994, that year defeating Canada in a memorable shootout.
 The gold medal in 1994 gave Näslund the distinction of having won the Stanley Cup, World Championship and Olympic Championship in his career, and (along with Håkan Loob and Tomas Jonsson) becoming the first member(s) of the Triple Gold Club.

 As general manager for the Swedish national men's ice hockey team, Näslund helped construct the gold medal-winning team at the 2006 Winter Olympics.